divyadhimaan/lld-playground/concepts/design-patterns/chain-of-responsibility.md

-# Chain of Responsibility: Design Pattern
+# Chain of Responsibility: Behavioral Design Pattern

-> A Behavioral design pattern that lets you pass requests along a chain of handlers.
+> lets you pass requests along a chain of handlers.
 >
 > When a request is received, each handler decides either to process the request or to pass it to the next handler in the chain.